Country Profile: Bulgaria

 Energy

-Bulgaria's energy sector is diverse, utilizing fossil fuels, nuclear power, and renewable sources.
-The country has achieved complete electrification, with a significant portion of its energy derived from nuclear power.
-Energy consumption has been effectively managed to support economic growth.
+Bulgaria's energy sector includes a mix of nuclear, fossil fuels, and renewable resources.
+The country has achieved 100% electrification, with a significant portion of its electricity generated from nuclear power.

 Environment

-Bulgaria faces several environmental challenges, including air pollution and water contamination from industrial activities.
-The country is a party to multiple international environmental agreements aimed at addressing these issues.
+Bulgaria faces environmental challenges such as air pollution, deforestation, and water contamination.
+The country is a party to various international environmental agreements aimed at addressing these issues while promoting sustainable development.

 Transportation